cuiwenwei/learngit/readme.txt

-git is  distributed version control system git is free software git is mutable index called stages creating a new branch is quick.
+git is  distributed version control system git is free software git is mutable index called stages create a new test message create a new branch is quick and simple.